AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 - Make changing date/time easier.
 - Make exploring an owner easier.
 - Need to blur blocked images when clicked on.
+- We need a more efficient way to get peoples library because it takes a long time if you have a lot of NFTs.
+Maybe add back the concurrent query calls.

 */